manmodesanket/weatherwise/README.md

 # WeatherWise

-This project is a weather application that provides weather information.
+This project is a CLI app that provides weather information.
 Follow the steps below to run the project on your local machine.

 ## On your terminal